hadi-ramezani/data_analyst_nanodegree/README.md

 - The animation initially stopped at month 12 after looping over all months.
 The reader could not see all the data at once after the author-driven section.
 An "All Data" button was added to visualize all data.
 - The color of the buttons were changed to green.
 - The title updates correctly when all data are shown.
+- I added a stacked bar chart to show the trend in the number of outliers and the ratio of the number of underestimated and overestimated outliers.

 Feedback: